 If you are administering a will that includes a gift to St John’s Hospice, you may have some questions.
 This section is specifically for executors and solicitors.

-We hope you will find the answers below, but if you don’t, please contact our Legacy Manager on [email protected] or telephone 01524 382538.
+We hope you will find the answers below, but if you don’t, please contact our Wills and Legacies Manager at [email protected] or telephone 01524 382538.